QNS&L rail line, IOC

 In a first for the canned beverage industry, in 2020 we partnered with Anheuser-Busch InBev – the world’s largest brewer – to work with supply chain partners to deliver a new low-carbon aluminium can that meets industry-leading sustainability standards.

-In 2021, we launched STARTTM, the first sustainability label for responsible aluminium, delivered to customers using blockchain technology.
-This ‘nutrition label’ for aluminium provides key transparent and traceable information about the sustainable nature of our aluminium products, covering ten criteria: carbon footprint, water management, renewable energy, recycled content, waste management, safety performance, contribution to communities, supplier due diligence, governance systems and diversity.
-The blockchain technology will enable traceability, helping customers and consumers make informed choices about the products they buy.
-In 2022, START provided over 110 customers with 14 key ESG metrics.
+In 2021, we launched STARTTM, the first sustainability label for responsible aluminium.
+This ‘nutrition label’ for aluminium provides key transparent and traceable information about the sustainable nature of our aluminium products, covering up to 14 criteria ranging from carbon footprint, to water management, safety performance, and contribution to communities, to name a few.
+START enables traceability, helping customers and consumers make informed choices about the products they buy.
+Since the rollout for aluminium, START has expanded to include copper cathode in 2023 and metal powders in 2024.

 And in 2022, we also strengthened our low-carbon product offering, with both Apple and Corona Canada using aluminium produced by ELYSIS emissions-free smelting technology in their products – the iPhone SE and Canada’s first specially marked, low-carbon aluminium cans.